 Skills:Research, Image Archiving, Photo Assisting, Film Scanning, Adobe Photoshop, Adobe Premier, Apple Final Cut Pro, Photo Editing, Multimedia Production, Photojournalism, Video Editing, Film Photography

-The following work chronicles the ongoing Catalan struggle for independence.
-Photographs with the (AP Photo/Daniel Cole) caption were shot on assignment for the Associated Press and published worldwide.
+The following ongoing work chronicles the Catalan struggle for independence.
+Photographs with the (AP Photo/Daniel Cole) caption were shot on assignment for the Associated Press.

 Pro independence demonstrators throw paint at Catalan police officers during clashes in Barcelona, Spain, on Saturday, Sept.
 29, 2018.
 Catalan separatists clashed with police on Saturday in downtown Barcelona as tensions increase before the anniversary of the Spanish region's illegal referendum on secession that ended in violent raids by security forces.